codatio/codat-docs/docs/lending/guides/general-loan-writeback.md

 ### Expense account

-Finally, use our [List accounts](/lending-api#/operations/list-accounting-accounts) endpoint filtered by `type = Expense` to retrieve the customer's existing expense accounts.
+Finally, use our [List accounts](/lending-api#/operations/list-accounting-accounts) endpoint filtered by `type=Expense` to retrieve the customer's existing expense accounts.
 Let them choose one that will be used to record fees and interest.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">